DhanaTontanahal/JobPortal-Web-App-on-AWS/README.md

 # JobPortal-Web-App-on-AWS
 JobPortal-Web-App-on-AWS  Tech used : java, Spring (DI, Security ,MVC ) Angular JS , Hibernate, Oracle DB

+This is a private repo , please email me for more details .

 #Working Demo of the application in localhost